5 Generation Z Statistics on Spending Habits That Marketers Need to Know

 (Source: Business Wire)

-Customer care in general is incredibly important, especially on social.
-Increasingly, social is used by consumers to address customer service issues, and the importance of individualized, timely care will only become more important as Gen Z grows into its buying power.
+Customer care is incredibly important, especially on social media.
+Increasingly, consumers are using social media instead of phone calls to address their customer service needs—and individualized, timely care will only become more important as Gen Z grows into its buying power.

-3. 42% percent of Gen Z respondents in a recent study said they would participate in an online game for a campaign and forty-three percent would write a product review.
+3. 42% percent of Gen Z respondents in a recent study said they would participate in an online game for a campaign; 43% would write a product review

 These two numbers tell marketers something important about Gen Z: they’re looking to get involved with brands and even invest their own time and energy into building a brand’s reputation.
 Gen Z loves creative campaigns that encourage collaborative engagement, which makes social media the perfect place to connect with this group.
 Brands should use this as an opportunity to create personalized, interactive experiences that enable consumers to contribute to something that feels larger than themselves.

-Efficiency is definitely the name of the game for Gen Z: a recent survey found that nearly half of those belonging to Gen Z say that the ability to find things quickly is the most important aspect of shopping for them, writes Forbes.
-Retailers must ensure their online assets run smoothly and are intuitive.
+Efficiency is the name of the game for Gen Z. In fact, a recent survey found that nearly half of the Gen Z demographic say that the ability to find things quickly is the most important aspect of shopping for them.
+At the most basic level, retailers must ensure their online assets run smoothly and quickly.

-Gen Z’s preference for real people demonstrates the importance of both transparency and trust to this generation of shoppers.
-Influencers can still be effective spokespeople for brands targeting Gen Z, but they must be speaking from an authentic place that aligns with the brand’s own values.
+Gen Z’s preference for real people demonstrates the importance of both transparency and trust.
+Influencers can still be effective spokespeople for brands targeting Gen Z, but they must be speaking from an authentic place that aligns with the brand’s clearly articulated values.

 Gen Z members are digital natives, meaning they cannot remember a world in which the internet wasn’t constantly available to them.
-This is a new characteristic for marketers to consider, as many millennials (the generation immediately preceding Gen Z, didn’t have regular (read: quick) internet access until they were well into their teens, and most didn’t have smartphones until after college.
+This is a new characteristic for marketers to consider, as many millennials (the generation immediately preceding Gen Z) didn’t have regular internet access until they were well into their teens, and most didn’t have smartphones until after college.
 Though millennials have wasted no time becoming digitally proficient, the experience of Gen Z is completely different.

-By now you’ve heard the statistic claiming the millennial's average attention span is 12 seconds long, but Gen Z has an 8 second attention span.
-Really!
+By now you’ve probably heard the statistic claiming millennials’ average attention span is only 12 seconds long, but Gen Z has an even shorter 8 second attention span.
 We’re not talking about a generation of attention-deficient people, writes READY Education, but rather a generation with an “eight-second filter.”
-Therefore, brands do not have any time to waste with Gen Z, and once they’ve captured their attention, they’ll have to keep it by being responsive and engaging.
+Brands don’t have any time to waste in capturing Gen Z’s attention, and once they do, they’ll have to keep it by being responsive and engaging.

 Technology like Khoros can help brands reduce their response time on social media and capture performance data to create more relevant social media marketing content—both key to courting the Gen Z market.
-To learn more about this demographic and others, read Forrester Report: Getting to Know Your Customers.
+To learn more about this demographic and others, read our in-depth Forrester Report: Getting to Know Your Customers.